Melinda McBee Orzulak

 To share her scholarship, Dr. McBee Orzulak values writing for both scholarly and practitioner audiences.
 She coauthored Taking Initiative on Writing: A Guide for Instructional Leaders (NCTE and NASSP, 2010).
 She also has published in English Journal, Reading Research Quarterly, and The Cambridge Guide for Second Language Teacher Education.
 As a writer for the James R. Squire Office of Policy Research of the National Council of Teachers of English, she contributed to eight policy briefs published in the Council Chronicle, including Adolescent Literacy, English Language Learners, and 21st-Century Literacies: http://www.ncte.org/policy-research/briefs.

-Dr. McBee Orzulak serves on the English Education Committee.
-Off campus, she serves on the Board of Program Reviewers for the National Council for Accreditation of Teacher Education (National Council of Teachers of English).
-An active member of NCTE and CEE, she has conducted webinars for instructional leaders focused on writing initiatives.
+Dr. McBee Orzulak coordinates English Education Committee.
+Off campus, she serves on the Board of Program Reviewers for the National Council for the Accreditation of Teacher Educator Preparation (CAEP/NCTE).
+An active member of NCTE and CEE, she has conducted webinars for instructional leaders focused on writing initiatives and contributed as a member of the CEE Commission on Writing Teacher Education.